 Miscommunication is one of the most common causes of adverse patient events in the physician’s office setting according to a closed claims analysis by The Doctors Company.
 The analysis found that telephone communication, a critical part of the patient’s overall care and management, presents a significant area of liability exposure.

 Implementing an effective telephone triage system in the office practice can improve physician-patient communication, confidence, service, satisfaction, and care.
-It can also reduce emergency medicine department (EMD) visits while ensuring that the patient has access to the appropriate level of care.
+It can also reduce emergency department (ED) visits while ensuring that the patient has access to the appropriate level of care.
 However, telephone triage, a form of telemedicine, has its own risks.

 It is important that patients and family members/callers understand the limitations of telephone advice.
 Inform patients in writing about situations that are appropriate for telephone advice (such as minor headaches, cuts, and bruises).
-Providing patients with examples of the types of problems likely to require an office or EMD visit will aid them in accessing the most appropriate care.
+Providing patients with examples of the types of problems that are likely to require an office or ED visit will aid them in accessing the most appropriate care.
 Recommend a face-to-face encounter when a patient or a family member/caller seems overly anxious or dissatisfied with the advice given or if the patient believes the situation is urgent.

 Telephone advice protocols are not intended to lead to medical diagnoses.
 This limitation should be made clear to all staff and to any patients who call.
 Published telephone advice protocols are available from various sources.
 If used, the protocols should be reviewed and adapted by physicians to meet the specific needs of the practice and to ensure that the protocol is in accordance with the standards of care.
 It is important to ensure that nurses or other licensed professionals giving telephone advice conform to the state’s practice acts and have specific training, experience, and competence in telephone assessment techniques.